red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

     flow bot express greeting
         await UtteranceBotAction(script="Hi")

-Note, that starting a flow will immediately process and trigger all initial statements of the flow, up to the first statement that waits for an event:
+Note that starting a flow will immediately process and trigger all initial statements of the flow, up to the first statement that waits for an event:

 .. code-block:: colang
     :caption: flows/start_flow/main.co